kyma-project/kyma/docs/application-connector/docs/005-architecture-application-connector.md

 * **Remote Environment CRD instance** responsible for storing a solution's metadata
 * **Minio bucket** responsible for storing API specifications, Event Catalog, and documentation

-To connect a new solution, you must deploy a new Application Connector.
-Every instance of the external solution connected to Kyma has only one instance of the Application Connector dedicated to it.
-See the **Deploying a new Application Connector** document to learn how to deploy a new Application Connector.
+To connect a new external solution, you must install and set up a new Remote Environment.
+Every external solution connected to Kyma is a separate Remote Environment with a dedicated Gateway Service and a dedicated Event Service.
+See the **Set up a Remote Environment on local Kyma installation** getting started guide to learn how to connect an external solution to Kyma.

 ![Architecture Diagram](assets/001-application-connector.png)